riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 decide how much to hire?
 Is there any observable correlation between the hires and any output/content/GW fans?

-11:10: Elie: This growth is to hire is "conservative" in the sense that it is very unlikely more than 53 people across both organizations as of June 2017.
+11:10: Elie: This growth to hire is "conservative" in the sense that it is very unlikely more than 53 people across both organizations as of June 2017.
 Still feel capacity-constrained for GW; Open Phil is different.
 No highly-specific staff-growth plan.
 A lot of uncertainty about how much staff should grow (12:09).
 12:18: Before: wanted to hire more, actively tried to add to head-count; now: successfully hired a bunch, now uncertain about whether to continue, and only want to do it when we have something we want to fill.
 Holden adds that GW has not increased because there are fewer senior people.
 (13:00) A lot of the growth is Open Phil, which we're trying to split off.